eduardosanzb/receiver-sender-challenge/README.md

-The use of a `class` was based on a more easy to read the file.
+The use of a `class` was based on a more easy to read the file decision (personal one).

 Now with the decoupling of the `Server` logic, in case of needing to scale our web application with multiples instances, we could easily use an approach with the `cluster` module.
 (Like in `startClusterSolution()`)